 ✅ If you read reviews about too many people, or people following the sharks too closely or even bothering them, do NOT book it.

 Many local companies in Holbox Island sell whale shark tours on the spot.
 Brush up on your Spanish so you can talk to local tour operators and ask questions.
 Always check a tour operator online and read reviews before booking a tour!

 One of my favorite things to do in Holbox was a sunrise kayak tour during which I got to explore the Yum Balam Nature Reserve.
 I saw crocodiles, flamingoes, birds and other wildlife.

 After you meet your guide, you drive to the entrance of the Yum Balam in a golf cart.
-You depart in kayaks and after paddling for 15 minutes along the shore, you see flamingoes along the sand bank.
-After that, you enter the mangrove area by kayak.
-No boats are allowed in the mangrove area, and it’s a perfect chance to see a different side of Holbox!
+After paddling along the shore, you see flamingoes along the sand bank.
+After that, you enter the mangroves by kayak.
+No boats are allowed in the area, and it’s a perfect chance to see a different side of Holbox!